hyperf/hyperf/docs/en/db/model-cache.md

 }
 ```

-### Cache adapter
+### Cache Adapter

-You can implement the cache adapter according to your actual situation, and you only need to implement the interface `Hyperf\ModelCache\Handler\HandlerInterface`.
+You can implement a cache adapter according to your actual situation by implementing the `Hyperf\ModelCache\Handler\HandlerInterface` interface.

 The framework provides two Handlers to choose from:

-- Hyperf\ModelCache\Handler\RedisHandler
+- `Hyperf\ModelCache\Handler\RedisHandler`

-Using `HASH` to store cache can effectively handle `Model::increment()`.
-The disadvantage is that because the data type is only `String`, it has poor support for `null`.
+Uses `HASH` to store the cache, which can effectively handle `Model::increment()`.
+The disadvantage is that because the data type is only `String`, the support for `null` is poor.

-- Hyperf\ModelCache\Handler\RedisStringHandler
+- `Hyperf\ModelCache\Handler\RedisStringHandler`

-Use `String` to store the cache.
+Uses `String` to store the cache.
 Because it is serialized data, it supports all data types.
 The disadvantage is that it cannot effectively handle `Model::increment()`.
-When the model calls accumulation, the consistency problem is solved by deleting the cache.
+When the model calls increment, it solves the consistency problem by deleting the cache.